ibm-cloud-docs/monitoring/platform/cloud_services.md

 ## Developer tools
 {: #devops}

-The following table lists developer tools and DevOps services that are Sysdig-enabled:
+The following table lists developer tools and DevOps services that are enabled for {{site.data.keyword.mon_full_notm}}:

 | Service     | Description | Metrics |
 |-------------|-------------|-------------------|